hoppersroppers/training/Core/1.IntroductionToHacking/6-IntroToInsecurity/2-SecurityPrinciples.md

 Read this: [https://resources.infosecinstitute.com/cia-triad/](https://resources.infosecinstitute.com/cia-triad/)

 CIA is a very important fundamental concept, make sure that you know it.
-The Academy teaches CIANA, with 2 dumb things at then end, it provides no value.
+Some places teach CIANA, with 2 dumb things at the end which provide no value.

 Task: For each pillar, submit the word, the definition, and a way that it applies to your email account.